Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 When you reach the end of the canyon it will bring you to the famous Kawasan Falls.
 You can spend as much time as you like at Kawasan Falls as there are about five different levels of waterfalls and several big cliff jumps to keep you entertained.
 There are also a few restaurants by the main waterfall to grab something to eat and drink at the end of your adventure.

-Osmeña Peak is most famous for being the highest point on Cebu island and it’s one of the best adventures to be had in the South Cebu region in the Philippines!
-Due to Osmeña Peak being one of the most popular Cebu tourist spots, the best time to visit is early in the morning for sunrise and this way you will beat the crowds.
+Osmeña Peak is most famous for being the highest point on Cebu island and it’s one of the best adventures to be had in the South Cebu region.
+Due to Osmeña Peak being one of the most popular Cebu tourist spots, the best time to visit is early in the morning for sunrise, and this way you will beat the crowds.

 If you visit Osmena Peak without a tour the entrance fee is 30 pesos.
 From the jump-off point, the hike to Osmena Peak is a short fifteen to twenty minutes along a narrow, rocky path passing by thinly forested areas and farmer’s crops.